cipA

 interaction

-supporting_text: This megadalton catalytic machine organizes an enzymatic consortium
+supporting_text: This megadalton catalytic machine organizes an enzymatic

-"dockerin" domains of the enzymes.
+interact with corresponding "dockerin" domains of the enzymes.

 - statement: Shows dockerin internal symmetry suggesting dual binding mode